It only works if the numbers tie.

 Someone with time and a vested interest in success must own reconciliations, issue triage, and cutover decisions.
 Most businesses name a titular owner who quickly gets vetoed by someone with real authority.

-Name a migration owner (allocated hours, decision rights, success metrics).
+Name a migration owner with allocated hours, decision rights, and success metrics.

 Publish an issue log and signoff tracker with owners and deadlines.

-Use that owner after go-live to control changes until the first close is stable.
+After go-live: that same owner controls changes until the first close is stable.

-Scope data to open documents, active records, and the balances needed to operate immediately.
+Scope data to open documents, active records, and balances needed to operate immediately.

 Map reports with a translation sheet so legacy and target outputs can be compared correctly.

-If rescuing a messy migration, stop stacking fixes on top of bad data and re-establish a clean baseline.
+If rescuing a messy migration: stop stacking fixes on bad data — re-establish a clean baseline.

 Clean books follow design and leadership discipline.
 Give each role a clear workflow and a small set of reports, then run reviews from the system instead of from exported spreadsheets.

-Provide 3–5 saved views/reports per role; review them in weekly or monthly meetings.
+3–5 saved reports per role — review them in weekly or monthly meetings.

-Micro-training (10–15 min videos/GIFs) plus office hours for questions.
+Micro-training — 10–15 min videos or GIFs, plus office hours for questions.

-No spreadsheet side-ledger rule: owner must enforce without exceptions.
+No spreadsheet side-ledger rule — the owner must enforce it without exceptions.

 The fastest path to confidence is proving the new system ties out this month.
 Cut over cleanly, validate the essentials, and hold a 30-day review.